I remember how we sneaked up to your room when your parents were not around.

-After a few thrilled heartbeats, you asked me to take cover near the balcony.
+After a few thrilled heartbeats, you asked me to hide on the balcony.
 And as they climbed up the stairs, you threw me a quick nervous stare.
 Your red electric guitar, the only thing that’s blocking me from their judging glare.

 We don’t know if they knew.
 I don’t think we cared.
-So we dressed quickly and left for a wholesome date.
+So we sneaked out quickly and left for a wholesome date.